magnusdv/ibdfindr/README.md

 `ibdPosteriors()`.

 To visualise the results we pass the output to `plotIBD()`.
-This plots the posterior probabilities on a background (gray points) showing the identity-by-state (IBS) status at each marker, i.e. whether the individuals have 0, 1 or 2 alleles in common.
+This plots the posterior probabilities on a background (grey points) showing the identity-by-state (IBS) status at each marker, i.e. whether the individuals have 0, 1 or 2 alleles in common.
 Inferred IBD regions are shown as red segments at the bottom of each chromosome panel.